miguelgrinberg/APIFairy/docs/decorators.rst

 @body
 -----

-The ``body`` decorator defines the structure of the JSON body of the request.
+The ``body`` decorator defines the structure of the body of the request.
 The only required argument to this decorator is the schema definition for the request body, which can be given as a schema class or instance::

     from apifairy import body